Kshitij-Ekantikashya/smart-warehouse-mock-demo/README.md

 - **Try all features instantly** in your browser.
 - All data—environment, inventory, alerts—is **simulated** for demo and evaluation.

-🟢 **Ideal for product management, case study, and portfolio review.**
+🟢 **This is ideally meant for product management, case study, and portfolio review.**

 ---